jojanper/ng2-app/README.md

     * Reactive extensions using @ngrx/store and @ngrx/effects that are application wide
 * services
     * Application services
+* utils
+    * Utility classes and methods.
+Application wide decorators are also stored here.
 * widgets
     * Generic components for building the views across pages